 Front yards shall incorporate a least 1 shade tree.
 Trees cannot be planted within 20' of street trees.
-If street trees preclude available space for a shade tree, the builder-provided shade tree may be excluded with approval from the ARC.
-Shrub beds and other landscape improvements are preferred over turf/sod.
-Shrub beds shall incorporate larger shrubs closer to the building, gradually stepping down as the landscape approaches the street.
+If space limits the abaility to place a shade tree, an ornamental tree may be planted with approval from the ARC.
+Shrub beds and other landscape improvements are prefered over turf/sod.
+Shrub beds shall incorporate larger shrubs closer to the building, gradually stepping down as the landscape approaches